-Since you know we're all about finding those hacks to make your life easier and cheaper, we decided to finally do the dang thing and come up with the most amazing vinegar uses.
-As Scar said, “Be prepared!“…to be blown away. 😉 Seriously, keep your hands, arms, feet and legs inside the ride at all times, because it's about to get crazy up in here!
+Since you know we're all about finding hacks to make your life easier and cheaper, we're here with the most amazing vinegar uses.
+Seriously, keep your hands, arms, feet, and legs inside the ride at all times, because it's about to get crazy awesome up in here!

 APPLE CIDER VINEGAR USES

-Apple cider vinegar has been around for a loooooong time.
-There are basically two different types–filtered and unfiltered.
+Apple cider vinegar has been around for a long time.
+There are basically two different types: filtered and unfiltered.
 The filtering process pasteurizes it, removing any sediment and leaving a clear, amber liquid.
-The unfiltered is usually organic and still has the “mother,” which contains healthy bacteria, yeast and protein.
-The unfiltered is more expensive, so keep this in mind, depending on what you're wanting to use it for!
+Unfiltered apple cider vinegar is usually organic and still has the “mother,” which contains healthy bacteria, yeast, and protein.
+The unfiltered vinegar is more expensive, so keep this in mind, depending on how you plan to use it!

 Here are our favorite apple cider vinegar uses:

-- Salad Dressing – Use it as a salad dressing!
+- Salad Dressing – Use apple cider vinegar as a salad dressing!
 It's so easy to make your own homemade vinaigrette and it tastes so good.

 - Catch Fruit Flies – Get rid of those pesky insects inside your house the natural way!

-- Skincare – Make it part of your skincare routine.
-Mix equal parts apple cider vinegar and water to use as a toner every night.
+- Skincare – As part of your skincare routine, mix equal parts apple cider vinegar and water to use as a toner every night.

 - Detox Bath – Get your relaxing soak on!
-Take a detox bath by adding a cup of apple cider vinegar and 2 cups epsom salts to the water.
+Add a cup of apple cider vinegar and two cups epsom salts to your bathwater.

-- Outdoor Bug Repellent – It works as a great natural bug repellent and keeps those annoying biting insects away.
+- Outdoor Bug Repellent – Apple cider vinegar works as a great natural bug repellent to keep those annoying, biting insects away.

-- Fruit and Veggie Wash – Use it as a fruit and vegetable wash to remove any residues or dangerous bacterias.
-This will also make them last longer, reducing any waste!
+- Fruit and Veggie Wash – Use ACV as a fruit and vegetable wash to remove any residues or dangerous bacterias.
+This also helps produce last longer, reducing any waste!

-- Possible Weight Loss – There's the possibility that it can help with weight loss because it makes you feel more full, leading you to eat less.
+- Possible Weight Loss – There's the possibility that ACV can help with weight loss because it makes you feel more full, leading you to eat less.

 - Type 2 Diabetes – It could improve blood sugar and insulin levels in people with Type 2 diabetes.
 (Talk to your doctor before trying this!)

-Pro Tip: Apple cider vinegar has a relatively indefinite shelf life, but it will keep the longest when it's stored in a cool, dry place away from sunlight and heat.
-While it doesn't necessarily have to be stored in the fridge, some people think it tastes better when it's cold.
+Pro Tip: While apple cider vinegar has a relatively indefinite shelf life, it keeps the longest when it's stored in a cool, dry place away from sunlight and heat.
+It doesn't necessarily have to be stored in the fridge, though some people think it tastes better when it's cold.